TheKidThatCodes-CC/Helium/ISA.md

 - ### **return**
   returns the e stack and jumps back to after call
 - ### **call**
-  takes the function, puts in in sw stack, then calls it
+  takes the function in wdp, puts it in sw stack, then calls it
 - ### **sop** op[8bit]
   does: wdp op odp. or if its unary it just does it on wdp puts result on top of wstack